 Complete the following statements by selecting the most appropriate options given below.
 1. helps in relaxation of our body and mind. (a) Pop music (b) Soothing music (c) Jazz music (d) Rock music 2.
-The natural painkillers released in our brain are (a) Insulin (b) Endorphins (c) Endocrine (d) Glycerin Music is helpful in improving the Common suffixes that make nouns students. (a) concentration - ment agree (b) emotion move (c) relaxation (d) anxiety monarch - monarchy Which word from the passage means the same as 'to discover - discovery renew'? (a) rejuvenate (b) enhance (c) release (d) relieve List the benefits of music mentioned in the passage.
+The natural painkillers released in our brain are (a) Insulin (b) Endorphins (c) Endocrine (d) Glycerin Music is helpful in improving the students. (a) concentration - ment agree (b) emotion move (c) relaxation (d) anxiety Which word from the passage means the same as 'to renew'? (a) rejuvenate (b) enhance (c) release (d) relieve List the benefits of music mentioned in the passage.